alexcu2718/fdf/README.md

+# fdf

-# fdf---Name to be changed, I just entered this randomly on my keyboard, it sounds like fd-faster which is funny but thats not my intent,hence name change
+**Name to be changed, I just entered this randomly on my keyboard, it sounds like fd-faster which is funny but thats not my intent,hence name change

 Probably the fastest finder you'll find on Linux for regex/glob matching files (see benchmark proof versus fd*)